 He actually talks his way into a room in a boarding house where no drinking or women are allowed, or anything else that might provide some enjoyment or release during his time off from work, except sleeping.
 And through another of the boarders there he then actually manages to land a job doing what he likes best—laying brick.
 He drinks too much and works too hard, and tries to court his girl Nancy, and the description of their relationship has to be one of the best depictions of real-world young love ever written.

 When Mac first sees Nancy, she gives him a cool nod, and he describes her as skinny, tall, and “passable looking in a snooty way.”
-He’s so insecure that he’s constantly perceiving slights in her offhand remarks, only to be suffused with joy when she throws him a compliment or smiles at him or takes his arm or lets him kiss her.
+He’s so insecure that he’s constantly perceiving slights in her offhand remarks, only to be overcome with joy when she throws him a compliment or smiles at him or takes his arm or lets him kiss her.

 Then his mood plummets again with the next perceived slight.
 Mac is uncouth, scared, and clueless when it comes to romance (in other words, a classic 23-year-old guy), and immediately completely distracted by any woman who shows the slightest hint of sexual interest in him, even if he’s with his girl, whom he loves.
 He says: “I only cared about Nancy, and felt dismally aware of how little I had to offer her.”